 The same data were partitioned by K-means, using the first three principal components (PC1-PC3), as in the QTC procedure.
 The K-means program was asked to produce from ten to two groups; the partitioning was restarted 10 times.
 The best partitions into K = 2 to K = 7 groups were retained; some of these results are shown in Table 1b.
 The Calinski-Harabasz statistic (see below) selected the partition into three groups as the best one.
 We also computed K-means partitioning for all 163 QTC variables, without prior filtering by PCA.
-The Calinski-Harabasz statistic selected again the partition is very similar to that obtained by K-means on PC1-PC3.
+The Calinski-Harabasz statistic selected again the partition into three groups as the best one (Table 1c).
+This partition is very similar to that obtained by K-means on PC1-PC3.